theupdateframework/pep-on-pypi-with-tuf/README.rst

 The threat model assumes the following:

+* Offline keys are safe and securely stored.

-* An attack can compromise at least one of PyPI's trusted keys.
+* Attackers can compromise at least one of PyPI's trusted keys stored online.

-* An attack that compromises multiple keys may do so at once, or over a period of time.
+* Attackers that compromise multiple keys may do so at once, or over a period of time.

-* An attack can respond to client requests.
+* Attackers can respond to client requests.

-An attack is considered successful if it can cause a client to install (or leave installed) something other than the most up-to-date version of the software the client is updating.
-If the attack is preventing the installation of updates, it wants clients to not realize there is anything wrong.
+An attacker is considered successful if it can cause a client to install (or leave installed) something other than the most up-to-date version of the software the client is updating.
+If the attacker is preventing the installation of updates, it wants clients to not realize there is anything wrong.